 While the language that might appear on the 2022 ballot is still being worked out, the November voting cycle brought legalization supporters some welcome news on another front.
 Florida voters rejected Amendment 4, which would have forced any future constitutional amendments, such as a marijuana legalization amendment, to be approved twice.
 If Amendment 4 had been approved, it would have meant that even if voters approved recreational marijuana in 2022, the same measure would have to be voted on again in 2024.
 With Amendment 4’s rejection, that extra step is eliminated.

 At Largey Law Firm, we are monitoring the developments regarding the potential legalization of recreational marijuana in Florida.
-If you have questions or need a lawyer to defend you in a drug case, please call our attorneys at [ln::phone] or contact us online.
+If you have questions or need a lawyer to defend you in a drug case, contact us online.
 We have offices in Tavares, Inverness and Clermont and serve clients throughout Central Florida.